Dr. Richard Schaefer

 - “A Genealogy of Protestant Reason,” Archaeologies of Confession: Writing the German Reformation 1517-2017 Ed.
 David Luebke (Berghahn) — forthcoming.

 - “Brentano’s Philosophy of Religion,” Routledge Handbook of Brentano and the Brentano School Ed.
-Uriah Kriegel (Routledge) — forthcoming.
+Uriah Kriegel, New York: Routledge, 2016.

 - “Uncertainty and the Limits of Culture,” Journal of Religion and Society 17 (2015)